Women’s Stuttgart Open

 Dates

-The 2023 WTA Stuttgart Open (also known as the Porsche Tennis Grand Prix) tennis tournament took place from the 17th to the 23rd of April 2023.
+The 2024 WTA Stuttgart Open (also known as the Porsche Tennis Grand Prix) tennis tournament will take place from the 15th to the 21st of April 2024, with the 2024 tournament being held in the same week as the tennis tournaments in Barcelona, Bucharest, and Munich.

 Tickets